10 Cases of Extreme Writer's Block

 6. Henry Roth

-Henry Roth's Call it Sleep is now a canonized classic of 20th-century immigrant fiction, but at the time of its release it didn't make much of an impact.
+Henry Roth's Call it Sleep is now a canonized classic of 20th-century immigrant fiction, but at the time of its release in 1934 it didn't make much of an impact.
 Only when it was republished in 1964 did the world at large take notice.
-In the intervening years, Roth had published nothing, crippled by one of the most infamous cases of writer's block.
+In the intervening years, Roth had published nothing, crippled by one of literature's most famous cases of writer's block.
 Writing in The New Yorker in 2005, critic Jonathan Rosen wrote that "the reasons for Roth’s monumental block—which include but are not limited to Communism, Jewish self-loathing, incest, and depression—are ultimately as mysterious as the reasons for his art and are in some ways inseparable from them."
 His ending is one of the happier ones: He did eventually manage to start writing again, and his epic Mercy of a Rude Stream was published in four volumes throughout the 1990s to widespread acclaim.

 7. Ralph Ellison

 Ellison's was a productive form of writer's block; according to one critic, it more closely resembled "chronic procrastination."
 Of course, both forms of book-delaying look the same to the average reader, who knows only that the next novel has not materialized.
-From the publication of Invisible Man, in 1952, to his death in 1994, Ellison assembled some 2,000 pages of notes towards his second novel.
+From the publication of Invisible Man, in 1952, to his death in 1994, Ellison assembled some 2000 pages of notes towards his second novel.
 To Saul Bellow he wrote, in 1958, of having a “writer’s block as big as the Ritz.”
-In 1994, forty-two years after Invisible Man's publication, he was still claiming the book was "nearly completed."
-In the years since, two attempts to posthumously compress and polish his notes into novel-form have been published; the most recent, Three Days Before the Shooting..., came out in 2010.
+In 1994, 42 years after Invisible Man's publication, he was still claiming the book was "nearly completed."
+In the years since, two attempts to posthumously compress and polish his notes into novel form have been published; the most recent, Three Days Before the Shooting..., came out in 2010.

 8. David Foster Wallace